saoirse-defi/milestone2-vanilla/README.md

 ## Sound

-Custom sound effects were recorded for this project.
+Custom sound effects were recorded for this project by DJ green.

+#### Bandcamp Player (Soundtrack)

+At the start screen, the user is able to choose their soundtrack from an embedded bandcamp playlist.
+All backing tracks have been produced by DJ Green.
+Expressed permission has been given for the use of all audio used in this project.

 #### Gate Destruction Effect